FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 3. Connect the **ui-form** widget’s output to the **function** node’s input.

-## Displaying Task Submission Confirmation
+### Displaying notification on successful task submission

 1. Drag a **change** node onto the canvas and set `msg.payload` to the confirmation message you want to display on successful task submission.